mavoll/MotionPathsExtraction/README.md

 To install Caffe2 with CUDA support, follow the [installation instructions](https://caffe2.ai/docs/getting-started.html) from the [Caffe2 website](https://caffe2.ai/). **If you already have Caffe2 installed, make sure to update your Caffe2 to a version that includes the [Detectron module](https://github.com/pytorch/pytorch/tree/master/modules/detectron).**

 Please ensure that your Caffe2 installation was successful before proceeding by running the following commands and checking their output as directed in the comments.

-#### Please note:
-This approach does not implement it´s own detection and tracking algorithms but makes use of the following algorithms:
-* Facebook´s [Detectron](https://github.com/facebookresearch/Detectron) Mask R-CNN implementation
-* [Deep SORT](https://github.com/nwojke/deep_sort) - Simple Online Realtime Tracking with a Deep Association Metric

 ## Installing deep_sort